aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 In WFTDA-family rulesets, Pivots "activate" by physically receiving the Jammer's helmet cover (with a star on it).
 In USARS-family ruleset, Pivots "activate"

 There is no particular reason why a ruleset needs to allow Pivots, of course.
-Short Track Roller Derby does not have a Pivot position - skaters are either Blockers or Jammers.
+Short Track Roller Derby does not have a Pivot position - skaters are either Blockers or Jammers - and the same is true in German Street Derby.

 Rulesets with Pivots are harder to officiate; referees must be aware of the Active Scorer changing [and determine if the change itself was legal], and officials tracking lineup positions, and scoring data, must also be aware of these shifts.